 - Add water, start with 1/2 cup (up to 3/4 cup***), and mix well until all the liquid is absorbed.

-- Let sit for 5-10 minutes.
+- Let the dough rest for 5 minutes.

-- Divide dough between 2 lined mini loaf pans and gently spread evenly.
+- Divide dough between 2 parchment-lined mini loaf pans (5 x 2 inches) and gently spread evenly.
 Top with seeds of choice (optional).

 - Bake mini loaves in preheated oven for 35 minutes until golden and crusty on the edges.